Everything You Need to Host the Ultimate Summer Burger Bash

 Take the Peachy Rice Salad, which adds fresh peach slices to cherry tomatoes, blueberries, basil, and a spicy pepper jelly vinaigrette that brings all the flavors together.
 Or, adapt regional recipes with new ingredients, like Grilled Corn with Pimiento-Cheese Butter or Buttermilk Herb Slaw.
 This isn't a regular slaw—notice the torn kale and pickled banana peppers added to the traditional cabbage and carrot combo.
 You can put it on the burgers, too.
 In fact, we recommend it.

 End the Day With Something Sweet

 We've found the perfect dessert recipes to pair with this summer meal like this gorgeous S'mores Icebox Cake.
-All the classic s'mores ingredients are here but served up right from the fridge.
+All the classic s'mores ingredients are here but served up in a glass baking dish ($12, Target) right from the fridge.
 Finish your summer cake with a toasted marshmallow topper and chocolate chips.
-Is there anything else to say but "Yum"?

 Fun for the Kids